Review: Oppo’s UDP-203 Ultra HD Blu-ray Covers All Bases

 We also ran into occasional freeze ups when an Ultra HD Blu-ray disc movie had a few well-placed finger marks on the reflective side.
 This player seems to be particularly sensitive to that issue with discs of denser bit structures.

-As mentioned, the UDP-203 has the ability to connect to the internet via Ethernet or Wi-Fi, but this is more to perform firmware updates and used the player’s BD-Live capabilities to access streaming apps.
+As mentioned, the UDP-203 has the ability to connect to the internet via Ethernet or Wi-Fi, but this is more to perform firmware updates and to use the player’s BD-Live capabilities to access streaming apps.
 As we mentioned, the player has no on-board streaming services.

 The remote is altogether different than the minimalist one offered with Samsung’s player.
 Instead of being diminutive, Oppo’s remote is long and loaded with back-lit buttons and up/down, right/left arrow key control.
 Although it might be a bit harder to reach all of the buttons with smaller hands, I found I could reach everything with my thumb, and didn’t find the remote uncomfortable to use at all.
 In fact, I welcome the ability to easily reach the diverse menus and settings functions from well-indicated icon buttons.